BDE 4.14.0 Production release

 Provide a description of a function-call stack.

-See also:
+See also

-Component balst_stacktraceframe, Component balst_stacktraceutil, Component balst_stacktraceprintutil, Component bdlma_heapbypassallocator
+balst_stacktraceframe, balst_stacktraceutil, balst_stacktraceprintutil, bdlma_heapbypassallocator

 This component provides a (value-semantic) container class, balst::StackTrace, that is used to describe a function-call stack.
 A stack-trace object contains a sequence of balst::StackTraceFrame objects.
 By default, a balst::StackTrace object is supplied memory by an owned bdlma::HeapBypassAllocator object, though the client may specify another allocator at construction to be used in its place.

-In this section we show the intended usage of this component.
+This section illustrates intended use of this component.

-Example 1: Configuring a Stack-Trace Value:
+Example 1: Configuring a Stack-Trace Value

 In this example we demonstrate how to create a balst::StackTrace object, and then to both modify and access its value.

-First, we set up a test allocator as default allocator.
-A balst::StackTrace object, by default, gets all its memory from an owned bdlma::HeapBypassAllocator object.
-To demonstrate this default behavior we start by setting the default allocator to a test allocator so we can verify later that it was unused: Then, we create a stack-trace object.
-Note that when we don't specify an allocator, the default allocator is not used -- rather, a heap-bypass allocator owned by the stack-trace object is used.
+Then, we create a stack-trace object.
+Note that when we don't specify an allocator, the default allocator is not used – rather, a heap-bypass allocator owned by the stack-trace object is used.
 The heap-bypass allocator is recommended because this component is often used to obtain debug information in situations where an error has occurred, and the possibility of heap corruption can't be ruled out.
 The heap-bypass allocator obtains its memory directly from virtual memory rather than going through the heap, avoiding potential complications due to heap corruption.

 balst::StackTrace stackTrace;